ashvin-bhuttoo/PersistentHotspot/README.md

 This project was built using VS2019 Community Edition and the Windows Kits Library was installed as it is a dependency.

-The latest installer can be downloaded from here: <a href="https://raw.githubusercontent.com/ashvin-bhuttoo/PersistentHotspot/master/PersistentHotspotSetup/Release/PersistentHotspotSetup.msi"> v1.0.1</a> <br/>
+The latest installer can be downloaded from here: <a href="https://raw.githubusercontent.com/ashvin-bhuttoo/PersistentHotspot/master/PersistentHotspotSetup/Release/PersistentHotspotSetup.msi"> v1.0.1</a>, uninstall older version before installing latest <br/>
 Old Versions: <a href="https://raw.githubusercontent.com/ashvin-bhuttoo/PersistentHotspot/master/PersistentHotspotSetup/Archived/PersistentHotspotSetup_v1.0.0.msi"> v1.0.0</a>

 PersistentHotspot uses the WindowsRuntime reference to access the Windows Runtime API that exposes the required interfaces such as NetworkOperatorTetheringManager.